Omarkandil-dev/OmarKandil-dev/README.md

 <p><img align="center" src="https://github-readme-streak-stats.herokuapp.com/?user=omarkandil-dev&" alt="omarkandil-dev" /></p>

 ---
-If you like my work on Instagram or else where, you can buy me a coffee.
-Thank You 😊

 <a href="https://www.buymeacoffee.com/codingdev" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>